-Web3D DICOM Viewer creates a 3D model of a body part based on the set of plane images (DICOM, NIfTI, etc. file formats) and shows 2D/3D views via a web browser without any installations.
-Web3D DICOM Viewer will please you with speed and convenience in comparison even with desktop analogues.
-Fast smooth 3D visualization based on unique rendering algorithms developed at EPAM, which don’t require data preprocessing, thus visualization starts right after the data loading.
+Med3web is a web-based viewer for DICOM and other formats.
+It creates a 3D model of a body part based on a set of plane images (DICOM, NIfTI, HDR, KTX, etc. file formats) and shows 2D/3D views via a web browser without any installations.
+Med3web will please you with speed and convenience in comparison even with desktop analogues.
+Fast smooth 3D visualization is based on unique rendering algorithms developed at EPAM.
+These algorithms do not require data preprocessing, thus visualization starts right after data loading.

-We have not found similar web-tool.
-We have developed unique optimization of isosurface rendering algorithm.
+We did not find a similar web-tool.
+We have developed a unique optimization of isosurface rendering algorithm.

-- Measurement of distances, angles, areas in 2D views.
+Measurement of distances, angles, and areas in 2D views.

 Fast and Comfortable¶

 Support for diverse data sources: a local computer, CD/DVD, a server, or a cloud.